apelegri/wechat-mini-program-wiki/README.md

 ```
 **Note:** you cannot add any comment in the **app.json**.

 **app.wxss** is the global style sheet of the mini-program.
-You should declare common style rules.
+You should declare common style rules here.

 ### WeChat "quickstart" pages